leap-stc/LEAPCourse-Climate-Pred-Challenges/CourseInfo/CPC-Spring2025-Syllabus.md

 * Academic Integrity is the cornerstone of meaningful teaching and learning.
 It is especially important for our project-based course.
 Remember what matters more is how much you learn not what grade you will get.
 In your project, document references and resources that have been incorporated into your project and accredit them appropriately.
 Plagiarism is one of the most likely forms of cheating in this course.

 * Be a good team member and contribute to each project as much as you can.
 Don't underestimate the efforts of your teammates.
 Something seems simple may not be that simple.

-* Emails related to learning and projects shall be redirected to our discussion board.

-* Students are [expected](http://policylibrary.columbia.edu/student-email-communication-policy) to check emails at least once every 12 hours during the week and every 24 hours over the weekend.
-Students should make sure not to miss any important class-related announcements sent by emails or posted on Courseworks.
-Emails will be delivered to the students' official UNI.
-It is the students' responsibility to ensure that these emails are properly forwarded if they choose to use an alternative email address.